 Rule number six, you are shooting at your own risk.
 We already recommended the safest course of action is to keep the slingshot on a shelf in your closet and to never use it... if you do decide to shoot even after we recommend differently... then refer to rules number 1 - 5 as reference for a possible safer way to accomplish that.

 Everything you need to know to get you up and running with your new Pocket Predator!
+If you can't find your answer on the video, then hopefully the answer is below:

-Frequently Asked
+Frequently Asked Questions, Answered

 On this page we will attempt to answer some of the most common and frequently asked questions that we receive.